 - Contractors compound on public pay and display car park with generator;

 - Bridge lifting operations and temporary traffic signals.

 The first three items will be permanent so if these are the cause of the increased noise floor it is reasonable to assume that the situation will be permanent, however if the other items are the root cause or simply contributing to the problem then with a bit of luck next year will be better.
-Colleagues who were situated in quieter locations reported that on Sunday we were being called by a number of stateside stations that were audible on the outskirts of the City but inaudible to us.
+Club members who were situated in quieter locations reported that on Sunday we were being called by a number of stateside stations that were audible on the outskirts of the City but inaudible to us.

-We had another issue on the Sunday, sometime around 14:00 a gas canister on board a boat just outside Bathhurst Basin exploded sinking the pleasure cruiser.
+We had another issue on the Sunday, sometime around 14:00 a gas canister on board a boat just outside Bathurst Basin exploded sinking the pleasure cruiser.
 More details on the story can be found on the BBC and other, websites.
-We were unaware of what the cause was but the Police helicopter spent some time low overhead which meant that we couldn’t practically operate as a result of the rotor noise.
+We were unaware of what the cause was but the Police helicopter spent some time low overhead which meant that practically we couldn’t operate as a result of the rotor noise.

 Best DX of the weekend was probably Malta which is some 2,150km.